In Car Park 4, off Somerset Road inside Gate 20.

 Non-Ticket Holders cannot be admitted after 8pm.

 Taxi sharing is encouraged during peak periods.
-A bus shuttle service runs to Southfields and Wimbledon stations.
+A bus shuttle service runs to and from Wimbledon station.

 Located inside the Grounds: